KunjShah95/GAPMINER/README.md

 #### Firebase Configuration

-The `firebase.json` file should look like:
+A `firebase.json` configuration file is already included in the project root:

 ```json
 {